 Solar Panel Kit Overview

-Table of Contents
+Table of contents

 Why a 1000 Watt Solar Panel?

-You do not need a 1000 watt solar panel kit to start your journey off-grid, but a kit this size is a great start!
+You do not need a 1000-watt solar panel kit to start your journey off-grid, but a kit this size is a good start.
 This size solar panel kit will provide enough power during the day while also charging batteries to be used at night.

-How Much Energy Will a 1,000 Watt Kit Generate?
+How Much Energy Will a 1,000-Watt Kit Generate?

 What Size Solar Panels Should I Consider?

 With a combination of solar panels, you can achieve a 1,000-watt system.

-- The amount of space you have for solar panels is important.
+- Space – The amount of space you have for solar panels is important.
 Less space will require more efficient panels.

-- Do you plan to expand your solar system in the future?
+- Expansion – Do you plan to expand your solar system in the future?
 There is a good chance you will if this is your first system.